VIgneshGV91/BTS-data-analysis-Using-SAS/README.md

-# BTS-data-analysis-Using-SAS
+# PoS_Transaction-and-OLS-Regression-of-BTS-data-Using-SAS

-Analysis of BUREAU OF TRANSPORTATION STATISTICS Data using SAS
+Analysis of Point of Sale Transaction and BUREAU OF TRANSPORTATION STATISTICS Data using SAS

 This exercise has 2 problems.
 The first problem relates to the point of sale transation dataset.
 The 2nd problem relates to the BTS dataset.